 Root Explorer is the best app for viewing and editing system files on your phone.
 It’ll cost you $4, but it’s definitely worth it.
 It’s been downloaded more than half a million times and has a 4.7 star rating on the Play Store.

-Root Explorer isn’t normally needed for the most common root activities, like flashing a ROM, installing Xposed modules, or running advanced battery enhancements.
+Root Explorer isn’t normally needed for the most common root activities, like flashing a custom ROM, installing Xposed modules, or running advanced Android battery enhancements.
 It may not be an app you use every day, but if you’re heavily into modding and hacking your phone, it is an essential tool to keep on hand.
 Let’s take a closer look.

 Download: Root Explorer ($3.99)